 1. Clogged Air Filters

 As if you needed another reason to change the air filters in your home each month — doing so can prevent short cycling.
-Air filters work hard to collect dander, dirt, dust and other unpleasant debris from your home but need to be changed regularly to avoid clogs.
+Air filters work hard to collect dander, dirt, dust and other unpleasant debris from your home but they need to be changed regularly to avoid clogs.

 A clogged air filter can impede the overall flow of air through your system, which can affect the cycles.
 If your air conditioning system is currently short cycling, check your air filter first.

 Bigger isn’t always better when it comes to the size of your air conditioning system, and an AC system that’s too big can cause short cycling.

 This occurs because the large air conditioning system cools the home too quickly, causing the cycle to start and stop over and over.